Olsro/ipodclickwheelgamespreservationproject/README.md

 ### Why some games in the ipg folder have a 7z.* extension ?
 GitHub does not allow to upload any file larger than 100MB, so I had to compress the affected games with 7zips to reduce the file size.
 So before importing those files into your own iTunes library or investigating on those, you will need to unpack the 7zip archive before being able to retrieve the .ipg file inside of it.

+### Can I add the games on a Mac formatted iPod ?
+Your iPod need to be Windows formatted because the Virtual Machine is a Windows one, thus cannot sync any Mac pod.

 ## Changelog
 ### Version 1 (2024-10-11)
 - Added game: Phase